 If you need a dental crown to restore a tooth, or would like porcelain veneers to enhance the look of your smile, wouldn’t you prefer to have all of your dental work completed in one appointment?
 For many procedures, the E4D CAD/CAM dental system makes same-day dentistry a reality.
 At our practice, Dr. Timothy Kelly invests in the most advanced technology to maximize our patients’ comfort and convenience while providing excellent dental care.

 CAD/CAM is an acronym for computer-aided design/computer-aided manufacturing, and in the field of dentistry, it means that you can undergo a complete treatment from start to finish in a single appointment instead of waiting for a lab to fabricate your restoration.
-To begin enjoying your new smile as soon as possible, schedule an appointment today.
+To begin enjoying your new smile as soon as possible, schedule an appointment with our experienced restorative dentist today.

 Dentistry is a highly technical and rapidly advancing field.
 Noninvasive laser techniques, nonsurgical periodontal therapies, and digital x-rays are a few of the most important recent developments.
 The push to keep advancing and upgrading the tools and methods that dental professionals use in their practices benefits patients through better preventive, restorative, and cosmetic dental treatment.